An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: The SOCP reformulation

-Based on the duality framework above, we have the following result on the constrained convex optimization problem \eqref{eq:opt-disdualori}, regarding the existence of its optimal solution and the corresponding Lagrange multipliers.
-Particularly, this result does not require making any additional assumptions. \begin{proposition} The solution set to the KKT system \eqref{eq:kkt-dual} is nonempty, i.e., the solution set to problems \eqref{eq:opt-disdualori} and \eqref{eq:kkt-dualy} is nonempty. \end{proposition} \begin{proof} One can symbolically write the discrete divergence operator $-\A^* = - $.
-Define $\bar\A^* := $ and define the vector $\bm{\xi}_0:=(h_0h_1\cdots h_D) \bm{1}_{|\G^s_0|} \in \mathds{R}^{|\G^s_0|}$, where $h_d=1/n_d$ represents the step size in the $d$-th dimension.
+where $\odot$ denotes the Hadamard (element-wise) product.
+Based on the duality framework above, we have the following result on the existence of optimal solutions and Lagrange multipliers to \eqref{eq:opt-disdualori}.
+In particular, this result does not require any additional assumptions. \begin{proposition} The solution set to the KKT system \eqref{eq:kkt-dual} is nonempty, i.e., the solution sets to both \eqref{eq:opt-disdualori} and \eqref{eq:kkt-dualy} are nonempty. \end{proposition} \begin{proof} One can symbolically write the discrete divergence operator as $\A^* \equiv (\A_0^*, \bar\A^* )$ with $\bar\A^* \equiv (\A_1 ^*, \ldots, \A^*_D)$.
+Recall that $h_d=1/n_d$ represents the step size in the $d$-th dimension.
+Define the vector $\bm{\xi}_0:=(h_0h_1\cdots h_D) \bm{1}_{|\G^s_0|} \in \mathds{R}^{|\G^s_0|}$.
 By the definition of $\A^*_0$, one has

 Consequently, one has from the definition of $\bm{c}$ in \eqref{eq:defc} that

 According to \eqref{Amap} one can define the mapping $\bar\A$ by $\bar \A \bm{\varphi} := \left(\mathcal{A}_1\bm{\varphi};\ldots; \mathcal{A}_D\bm{\varphi}\right)\in \mathds{R}^{|\mathcal{G}_1^s|}\times\cdots\times \mathds{R}^{| \mathcal{G}_D^s|}$.
 Note that the kernel of $\bar\A$ is spanned by the set of $(n_0+1)$ vectors